-Te Whare Mahana provides the national DBT intensive programme, serving all New Zealand, and local community mental health services for the Golden Bay community, fulfilling our mission “to provide quality mental health services in Golden Bay, and assist people working toward wellness and independence.”
+Te Whare Mahana provides the national DBT intensive programme which serves all New Zealand, and local community mental health services for the Golden Bay community, fulfilling our mission “to provide integrated, quality, holistic mental health and well-being services.”

 Te Whare Mahana was founded in 1989 as an Incorporated Society by local counsellors Carol and Simon Parkinson-Jones.
 It was the realisation of their long-held vision to provide a therapeutic retreat centre where people suffering from emotional and psychological difficulties could come and live for a time and work towards greater wellness and independence.
 From the very start, the emphasis of this small therapeutic community has been on rehabilitation and assisting people to make positive changes in their lives.
 Much valued and needed support in those early years came from Dr Helen Kingston, Anne Castle, Rev John Williams Richard, Lentia Thorpe and Rev. Charles Naylor, amongst others.